SakuraPuare/github-stats-analyzer/README.md

 - GitHub API has rate limits, so analyzing users with many repositories might take time
 - Lines of code are estimated based on byte count (approximation)
 - Some languages are excluded by default to avoid skewing statistics (use `--include-all` to include them)
-- Log files are stored in the `log` directory
+- Log files are stored in the `logs` directory
 - Basic access mode is suitable for quick analysis of public repositories
 - Full access mode requires a GitHub token but provides complete statistics
 - Token can be provided via command line, environment variable, or .env file